Dinghy, Keelboat & Multihull Instructor Training

 Training in teaching techniques afloat and ashore is provided during the instructor training course, which is staffed by RYA Coach/Assessors.
 The course will be based on a five-day week or 50 hours, but may take the form of a number of weekends, single days or sessions.
 Courses run on a protracted basis may take slightly longer than 50 hours to allow for revision time.

-The moderation will usually take place on the final day of the course and will be carried out by a Coach/Assessor who has not been involved in training the candidate.
+The moderation will usually take place on the final day of the course and will be carried out by a Trainer who has not been involved in training the candidate.
 Candidates will be required to demonstrate competence in course preparation, delivery and management, as well as customer liaison.

 Instructor certificates are valid for five years from the date of issue, provided that a valid first aid certificate is maintained.